 LinkedIn is a great way for outsourcing people to fill positions in the business for free.

-Creating a post to see if any of your connections know a reliable construction worker for a last-minute job or another position in your company that’s related to a different field will yield quicker responses.
+Creating a post to see if any of your connections know a reliable construction worker (learn how much construction a worker makes here), for a last-minute job or another position in your company that’s related to a different field, will yield quicker responses.

 Going through an agency to advertise a job will take a lot longer and will require money, whereas you can find potential candidates on LinkedIn for free and also find out about their credentials from looking at their profile.